The best time to get prepared for a crisis is well before the crisis actually occurs. The second best time to get prepared for a crisis is right now.

-Though seasoned peppers will have redundant plans for sourcing and purifying water in order to make it safe to drink, you can hardly beat the convenience and certainty of factory sourced and sealed bottled drinking water.
+Though seasoned preppers will have redundant plans for sourcing and purifying water in order to make it safe to drink, you can hardly beat the convenience and certainty of factory-sourced and sealed bottled drinking water.

 Food is not nearly as pressing a necessity for survival as water is, but it is still undeniably a necessity.

-Though the vast majority of folks can go for weeks without food before they starve, you’ll be living through hell long before that, and your mental and physical fitness will both suffer terribly if you are not regularly consuming calories.
+Though the vast majority of folks can go for weeks without food before they starve, you’ll be living a nightmare long before that, and your mental and physical fitness will both suffer terribly if you are not regularly consuming calories.

 Keeping your energy up and your spirits high will be important for surviving a crisis, and that means you need a reliable food source.